paulrougieux/eu_cbm_hat/README.md

 python packages from git repositories.

-Install `eu_cbm_hat` using [pip](https://pip.pypa.io/en/stable/), the package installer for python in the shell (or conda console).
+Install `eu_cbm_hat` using [pip](https://pip.pypa.io/en/stable/), the package installer for python in the shell on Linux or Mac or in the **Anaconda prompt** on windows.

     pip install eu_cbm_hat
     # or